The real problem with ISIS is that ISIS are not the real problem.

 ISIS aren’t the enemy.
 They’re a weapon.
 They’re a very effective weapon as well.

 It’s not a new revelation that the British Government hate its people.
 For two thousand years us peasants have been treated as little more than money-making ants, and, to our shame, we have accepted this pecking order.
 King after King, Lord after Lord.
-The hierarchy has always been in place and we, the people of Britain, have always been at the bottom.
+The hierarchy has always been in place and we, the masses, have always been at the bottom.
 But I’m not here to rant on about the need for socialism.
-In fact, I think a mobile hierarchy is a great template for society, and the only true flaw with Britain’s social system was the inability for men to easily climb up and down the ladder.
+In fact, I think a mobile hierarchy is a great template for society, and the only true flaw with Britain’s social system was the inability for men to easily climb up the ladder.
 I’m writing this because the current government’s contempt for us is now literally killing us.

 We get frustrated because the country’s authorities are so soft on extremists, but the government wants terror attacks.
 As long as Lee Rigby is getting beheaded in the street and innocent concert goers are being exploded, we are scared.
 And as long as we are scared we will willingly give up our rights.
 Why use basic common sense and tough measures to crackdown on ISIS when you can use the fear of the people to pass through more creepy Orwellian laws that take basic freedoms away from the masses?